 Dynamax vs Gigantamax Pokémon

-Upon receiving the Dynamax band from Professor Magnolia at the beginning of the game, players will able to temporarily trigger Dynamax and Gigantamax Pokémon evolutions.
+Upon receiving the Dynamax band from Professor Magnolia at the beginning of the game, players will able to trigger Dynamax and Gigantamax Pokémon evolutions temporarily.
 However, you’ll find one major differentiator between the two.
-While every Pokémon in Sword and Shield is able to Dynamax, only a select group is capable of Gigantamaxing.
+While every Pokémon in Sword and Shield can Dynamax, only a select group is capable of Gigantamaxing.

-Pokémon are able to Dynamax in specific areas, such as gyms, during Max Raid Battles, and in the Wild Area.
-In Gym Battles, players can trigger a Dynamax evolution at any time, with the effect lasting for three turns before the Pokémon is returned back to normal.
+Pokémon can Dynamax in specific areas, such as gyms, during Max Raid Battles, and in the Wild Area.
+In Gym Battles, players can trigger a Dynamax evolution at any time, with the effect lasting for three turns before the Pokémon returns to normal.

 Gigantamaxing works the same as Dynamax with a few additional benefits.
 Gigantamax Pokémon are even larger in size and sport a different look than their Dynamax counterparts.
-In addition to having much higher HP, Gigantamax Pokémon are able to use exclusive G-Max Moves which are currently the most powerful attacks in Sword and Shield.
+In addition to having much higher HP, Gigantamax Pokémon can use exclusive G-Max Moves, which are currently the most powerful attacks in Sword and Shield.